My Husky Won’t Come Inside (and Won’t Listen): What To Do

 Most Important Thing

-A dog door with a fence in yard is a game changer.
-We do not all have that luxury, but if you have a fenced in yard they cannot get out of then they make dog doors for sliding doors and regular man doors.
-With that being said, MOST IMPORTANTLY, we do not want them to jump the fence and then run in the road.
+A dog door with a fence in the yard is a game changer.
+We do not all have that luxury, but if you have a fenced in yard, they cannot get out of it.
+They make dog doors for sliding doors and regular man doors.
+With that being said, MOST IMPORTANTLY, we do not want them to jump the fence and then run into the road.
+If you do not pay attention and spend time with them they will find a way to escape.
+Like moving you from a jail cell to the jail yard.
+Better, but not what you would pick, right?
 I suggest training them about cars and the road first and foremost.
 This will be in a different post.

 Why your husky won’t come inside